genesis1379/Developing-Data-Products-Assignment/lr_swiss_pitch/index.md

 * applicable for a huge variety of problems
 * fairly accurate

-$\Rightarrow$ probably most widely used algorithm by data scientists accross the world
+$\Rightarrow$ among the most widely used algorithms by data scientists

 <img src="assets/fig/unnamed-chunk-1.png" title="plot of chunk unnamed-chunk-1" alt="plot of chunk unnamed-chunk-1" style="display: block; margin: auto;" />